motif-project/motif-app-examples/script/anvil-testnet/readme.md

 this will deploy the EigenLayer contracts.

-then copy proxyAdmin, delegation, and avsDirectory addresses from contracts/deployments/core/31337.json file and update the eigenlayer_addresses.json file with these addresses.
+then copy proxyAdmin, delegation, and avsDirectory addresses from contracts/deployments/core/31337.json file and update the anvil object fields in script/anvil-testnet/eigenlayer_addresses.json file with these addresses.

-Note: leave the rewardsCoordinator address same as the one in the eigenlayer_addresses.json file.
+Note: leave the rewardsCoordinator address same as the one in the eigenlayer_addresses.json file. and copy the delegation address in delegationManager field.

+orge script script/anvil-testnet/DeployBitDSM.s.sol:DeployBitDSM --sig "run(string,string)" "anvil" " " --rpc-url http://localhost:8545 --broadcast